GoogleCloudPlatform/gcsfuse/docs/semantics.md

 through Cloud Storage Fuse, as these names have special meanings in linux-based filesystems.
-For example, a file/directory with path `a//b` is treated the same as `a/b`.
+For example, a file/directory with path `a//b` is treated the same as `a/b` by linux filesystem.
+However, these two are both valid object names in Cloud Storage buckets and can co-exist as two separate objects in the same bucket.

-Any objects having such names are invisible to
+As Cloud Storage Fuse mounts on a linux filesystem, it cannot show file/directories corresponding to both these objects, so it simply ignores `a//b` while listing objects inside prefix `a`.
-(or in other words, ignored by) Cloud Storage Fuse mounts.
+Thus `a//b` and any other objects following the above-defined patterns are invisible in Cloud Storage Fuse mounts.